 So I inspected everything closely for a few minutes, snapped my pictures and just as I was about to leave with a slightly hollow, slightly enthused feeling I happened to notice a stack of little blue booklets under the portrait of James Morris.

 Okay, so I didn’t really learn anything at the museum proper, but that little blue book told me all I’ve ever needed to know about James Morris.
 Why was he so interesting to me?
 Because he seemed to hang out with a bunch of Revolution era people we’ve all heard of and know about – but he pretty much slipped through the cracks.
-But he has a museum!
+But he has a museum in a town named after him!
 In Connecticut!
 So he’s worth our time… At least enough for me to cut and paste a bunch of stuff from Wikipedia – which I’ve cross-referenced with the booklet I picked up at the museum.
 (Seriously, I did.)

 James Morris was born to Deacon James Morris Jr. and Phebe Barns Morris in South Farms, Connecticut on January 19, 1752.

 Even as a young man, Morris displayed a disposition for education, borrowing often from the library in nearby Bethlehem, where his father was a member.
 Through these studies, Morris hoped to eventually become a minister.
 When Morris was eighteen, his father sent him to live full time in Bethlehem and study under Dr. Joseph Bellamy.
 Ah yes, he of the first theological school in the United States fame (CTMQ report here).
 Bellamy’s house is also now a museum, by the way.